Hong Kong's richest man Li Ka-shing to retire

 Hong Kong's richest man Li Ka-shing announced Friday he was stepping down as chairman of his flagship company CK Hutchison, marking the end of an era for one of the world's most storied tycoons.

-Smiling occasionally as he spoke with reporters on Friday, Li said he was "happy and honoured" for the opportunities he has had, bowing as he thanked others for their support.
+Speaking with reporters on Friday and smiling occasionally, Li said he was "happy and honoured" for the opportunities he has had.

 Li never gave a straight answer when asked about retirement at previous press conferences, but a sweeping revamp of his vast empire in 2015 was seen as a sign that he was paving the way for Victor to take over.